-5.1 The license, renewable annually, Ark.
-Code Ann. § 17-100-305, in speech-language pathology and/or audiology shall be issued to all applicants who meet the requirements for licensure under the provisions of the Act and who pay to the Board the prescribed license fees.

-- 5.2 Licenses expire at 12 midnight on June 30th of each year if not renewed.
+- 5.1 The license, renewable annually, Ark.
+Code Ann. § 17-100-305, in speech-language pathology and/or audiology shall be issued to all applicants who meet the requirements for licensure under the provisions of the Act and who pay to the Board the prescribed license fees. - 5.2 Licenses expire at 12 midnight on June 30th of each year if not renewed.
 Payment and continuing education (if required) must be postmarked or submitted through the website no later than July 15 or the individual must cease practice until written notification of license renewal is received from the Board. - 5.3 The speech-language pathologist and/or audiologist shall practice under the provisions of the Act only in the professional areas (s) in which s/he is licensed by the Board. - 5.4 Pursuant to Ark.
-Code Ann. § 17-100-107, the Board will take legal action against any person not licensed by the Board, or any licensee who engages in the practice of speech-language pathology or audiology as herein defined in violation of state law and rules and regulations of this Board. - 5.5 Licenses are the property of the Board.
+Code Ann. § 17-100-107, the Board will take legal action against any person not licensed by the Board, or any licensee who engages in the practice of speech-language pathology or audiology as herein defined in violation of state law and rules of this Board. - 5.5 Licenses are the property of the Board.
 Any licensee whose license is suspended or revoked under the provisions of Ark.
 Code Ann. § 17-100-307 shall return the license to the Board.

 SECTION 6.
-INACTIVE STATUS, REACTIVATION OR REINSTATEMENT
+INACTIVE STATUS OR REACTIVATION

-- 6.1 Individuals who have inactive status and who are seeking reactivation or reinstatement of a license shall, prior to engaging in the practice of speech-language pathology or audiology in the State of Arkansas, satisfy the following requirements: - A. Submit a written letter of request for reactivation or reinstatement. - B. Furnish evidence of completion of the number of hours of acceptable continuing professional education (CPE) computed by multiplying ten (10) times the number of years the licensee has held an inactive or invalid license, not to exceed 50 hours or if dually licensed fifteen (15) hours times the number of years the licensee held an inactive or invalid license, not to exceed seventy-five (75) hours. - C. Pay appropriate fees stated in Section 4.4
+- 6.1 Individuals who have inactive status and who are seeking reactivation of a license shall, prior to engaging in the practice of speech-language pathology or audiology in the State of Arkansas, satisfy the following requirements: - A. Submit a written letter of request for reactivation. - B. Furnish evidence of completion of the number of hours of acceptable continuing professional education (CPE) computed by multiplying ten (10) times the number of years the licensee has held an inactive or invalid license, not to exceed 50 hours or if dually licensed fifteen (15) hours times the number of years the licensee held an inactive license, not to exceed seventy- five (75)